United States of America Travel

 Languages Spoken

-Because the United States is such a large and diverse place, there are many languages that are spoken throughout the country.
+Because the United States is such a large and diverse place, many languages are spoken throughout the country.
 By far, the most common language spoken in the United States is English.
-This is the language that most all traffic signs, street signs, and most building signs will be written in.
+This is the language that most traffic signs, street signs, and building signs will be written in.
 It is also the language that most Americans speak as their primary language.
 In fact, roughly 239 million Americans speak English as their first language.

 However, depending on where you are within the country or various cities, you may also encounter other languages spoken as well.
 After English, Spanish is the most commonly spoken language in the United States.
 Believe it or not, with 41 million Spanish speakers across the country, the United States has the second-highest population of Spanish speakers in the world.